Your FAQs, Answered.Information regarding Graduate level admissions

 For the Master of Business Analytics, we require strong quantitative work in your undergraduate studies, as shown by courses in math and statistics, but not a specific degree type.

-Admission to the Master of Accounting requires that you have completed a degree in business from a Canadian institution.
+Admission to the Master of Accounting requires that you have completed a four-year degree in business from a Canadian institution.
 If you have not, you may be considered for admission to the Diploma in Intermediate Accounting, which can then allow you to enter the MAcc upon successful completion of the DIAc.

 I studied business/commerce/accounting during my undergraduate studies.
 Can I apply to the Master of Management?